axelvaldez/radical-companies/_posts/2022/2022-05-12-rstayhome.markdown

  <p>Taking care of people in their home.</p>

 <h1>Origin Story</h1>
- <p>Peope who take care of kids or the elderly do not have a model to start from.
+ <p>People who take care of kids or the elderly do not have a model to start from.
 Usually,they are anchored to the job.
 The idea is to have an ensemble of these businesses to woek together</p>

 <h1>Activities for Kids</h1>
  <p>Activities include,</p>